 Let’s explore some possible objections to moving.

-Perhaps you are afraid of losing friends or moving away from beloved grandchildren.
-Maybe you are afraid to be chastised by family and friends that may call you crazy.
-And you may ponder whether you still have the gumption to do the things that once enthused you and your husband as a couple.
+Maybe you’re afraid family and friends will chastise you.
+You may ponder whether you still have the initiative to do the things that once enthused you and your husband as a couple.

-You think, “Why would I want to move?”
+Understandably you think, “Why would I want to move?”
 “I’m happy here!”

 You love your current neighborhood and it could be embarrassing if your new home doesn’t live up to your old one.
-Your life runs like a well-oiled machine, your life is full, and it would be silly for you and your husband to run away like a couple of teenagers.

 Everything you need is available where you presently reside.